-8) The Spirit living in a Christian helps every Christian to carry out his/her purpose.
-How are you allowing the Spirit to impact you so that you can find and carry out your purpose?
+8) The Spirit living in a Christian enables every Christian to carry out his/her purpose.
+How are you submitting to the Holy Spirit so that you can find and carry out your purpose?

-Chapter 3 - Making the Most of Every Opportunity Study Guide
+Chapter 3 - Making the Most of Every Opportunity

-- How would you currently prioritize the importance of your personal agenda for the day vs. acting on relational opportunities that come your way each day?
-Identify specific examples of how this is demonstrated in your everyday life. - 2) Is your "spiritual antennae" up each day, or do you find yourself looking back on the day and then seeing how you missed out on what Christ might have been leading you to do or say?
+- 1) How would you currently prioritize the importance of your personal agenda for the day vs. acting on relational opportunities that come your way each day?
+Identify specific examples of how this is demonstrated in your everyday life. - Is your "spiritual antennae" up each day, or do you find yourself looking back on the day and seeing how you missed out on what Christ might have been leading you to do or say?
 Identify specific examples. - 3) Do you know where your spiritual gift(s) and passions are so that you can direct your primary activities to those areas?
 If so, describe them. - 4) What do you do when you think Christ is leading you to act in a situation, but you're not 100% sure?

 - 5) Hebrews 11 speaks about some of the giants of the faith, including Abraham, and says this about the "results" of their faith in verse 13, "They did not receive the things promised; they only saw them and welcomed them from a distance..."
-Are you content with doing what Christ called you to do, even if you don't see immediate results in your personal encounters?
-If not, why not? - 6) Mark suggests that to live intentionally and to make the most of opportunities that each day begin with a Quiet Time of Scripture reading and prayer, offering ourselves to Christ as described in Romans 12:1, and then praying continually throughout the day (1 Thessalonians 5:17.)
+Are you content with doing what Christ called you to do, even if you don't see immediate results?
+If not, why not? - 6) Mark suggests that to live intentionally and to make the most of opportunities, that each day begin with a Quiet Time of Scripture reading and prayer, offering ourselves to Christ as described in Romans 12:1, and then praying continually throughout the day (I Thessalonians 5:17.)
 Do you agree with that?
 Are you in that daily practice yourself?
 If not, why not?